Our Verification Methodology

 Key Terminology in Our Verification Process

-• Lineage: Documentation linking each record to sources, verification decisions, update history, and (where applicable) reviewer context.
+• Lineage: Documentation linking a record to source categories, verification decisions, update history, and change context.

 Outputs of the Verification Process

-• Verified SIC & NAICS classifications mapped to official definitions.
+• Verified SIC & NAICS classifications mapped to published definitions.

 • Normalized business records suitable for CRM, analytics, and compliance systems.

-• Documented lineage attributes (source type, evidence summary, timestamps).
+• Documented lineage attributes (source category, evidence summary, timestamps, change context).

 • Modeled fields clearly identified as modeled values (where applicable).

-• Update-eligible unique IDs to support refresh programs.
+• Update-eligible unique identifiers to support refresh programs.

 Accuracy Benchmarks